November 28, 2016

 This is the story of Carolina Galvis, a young woman who discovered a way to fulfill her dreams in an unfamiliar place.
-Through the assistance of Pathway, she went on to become the first university student and graduate in her family and pursue her ambition of helping fellow immigrants in need.
+Through the assistance of BYU-Pathway Worldwide, she went on to become the first university student and graduate in her family and pursue her ambition of helping fellow immigrants in need.

 Trials and Tears